tc39/proposal-weakrefs/README.md

 Let's assume that `x.p` is a pointer to WebAssembly memory associated with `x`, and that `x` has a finalizer that frees the associated memory.
 An implementation is free to collect `x` at any point after the `x.p` property reference, and to finalize it during the `await`, making the `handle(p)` call operate on a pointer to freed memory.
 From a language perspective, the fact that `x` was an argument to a function does not prevent it from being collected.
 Additionally the `return handle(p)` call is a tail call, which an engine may implement as throwing away any stack frame with the `x` binding, which is another opportunity for `x` to become collectible.

-In practice, the fact that finalizers are delayed until a future microtask will prevent most early-finalization bugs.
+In practice, the fact that finalizers are delayed until a future task will prevent most early-finalization bugs.
 However, developers writing libraries that use `FinalizationGroup` should be wary of the interactions of async functions with finalizers, and avoid exposing invalidatable internals of finalizable objects.

 ## Historical documents